tadatoshi/PVLIB_Ruby/README.md

-# PVLIBRuby
+# PVLIB_Ruby

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/PVLIB_Ruby`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+PVLIB_MatLab translated to Ruby code in Object-Oriented way.

+Since the naming convention is PVLIB_[language name], e.g. PVLIB_MatLab, PVLIB_Python, this gem is following the same naming convention, i.e. PVLIB_Ruby.

+However, internally, this gem is following Ruby naming convention.
+Hence, the code is under 'lib/pvlib_ruby'.

 ## Installation